 Secondary school credit courses are offered when appropriate.
 Bloorview School is able to support up to two courses and students joining our secondary program are involved in creating a school plan during the first two weeks of their stay.
 A reduced workload is necessary to accommodate the medical and therapy needs of the students.
 Students must meet the requirements (attendance, credit hours) as set out by the Ministry of Education to earn credits.
 Online courses needed to meet the requirements of PPM 167 are accessed through the students' home school boards.
-Secondary students can be offered opportunities to earn community hours when they lead school wide initiatives, take part in school projects through our Well-Being and Advocacy programming, or participate as a student member of our School Advisory Council.
+Secondary students can be offered opportunities to earn community hours when they lead school wide initiatives or take part in school projects.